Purpose of Underfloor Insulation

 Immediate Benefits of Underfloor Insulation

 Chilly floorboards in winter time, possibly even hints of a draught coming up from beneath the house – these the typical symptoms of un-insulated flooring, and under house insulation should be in your sights.
 The effects can be noticed in summer time also – the air-cons on full, the indoor thermometer shows chilly 22 degrees… but the floor still feels warm?
-The great thing about underfloor insulation is that it instantly addresses these issues.
+The great thing about underfloor insulation for timber floors is that it instantly addresses these issues.
 From the first day, you will notice that the floorboards temperature now corresponds closely to the room air-temperature.
 When you heat up the room, the floor warms up also.
 When the room is cooled down, the floor temperature follows.
 In winter time this can mean the difference between 1 and 3 pairs of socks!

 Long Term Benefits of Under Floor Insulation